 [00:33:27] Dr. George: Unfortunately, there’s a, when you make that commitment that you’re going to get engaged.
 That’s when real substantive conversations should take place.
 Unfortunately, if there are substantive discussions that you disagree with, you tend to skate over them and say, well, it’s too hard to talk about is too uncomfortable to talk about, let’s just–

 [00:33:51] Vanessa: and we did that on a certain topic and that was having children and we really didn’t fully get that ironed out before we got married.
 And I thought, well, that’ll just take care of itself when we’re married.
 And it did not.
-And the conflict was, I wanted one child, I didn’t think with my physical limitations and my chronic illness, that I would be able to take care of more than one child, and so there was a lot of fear there.
-And Jeep just really couldn’t connect with at all.
-And of course one and more than one child, he came uh, his mother was a single child and, she always wished that she would have brothers and sisters, and so, he said we don’t want our daughter to be an only child.
+And the conflict was, I wanted one child, I didn’t think with my physical limitations and my chronic illness, that I would be able to take care of more than one child and so there was a lot of fear there.
+And Jeep just really couldn’t connect with at all and of course, wanted more than one child.
+He came, uh, his mother was a single child and she always wished that she would have brothers and sisters, and so, he said we don’t want our daughter to be an only child.

-[00:34:44] Dr. George: So I was like she said, I, I’ve two brothers and two sisters, she’s got one brother.
-And so I had always had a playmate growing up, always had somebody to talk to and constantly hearing from my mom, how she regretted not being able to have, and it wasn’t that she couldn’t have my, my grandmother couldn’t have any more kids after she was born in, it was just always my thought that it wasn’t fair to have a child be an only child.
-If there was a, there was an ability, sometimes if, because of infertility or a lot of different reasons that that can’t happen.
-And so I was obstinate.
-I was not nearly as understanding as I could be.
+[00:34:44] Dr. George: So I was like, she said, I, I’ve two brothers and two sisters, she’s got one brother.
+And so I had always had a playmate growing up, always had somebody to talk to, and constantly hearing from my mom how she regretted not being able to have, and it wasn’t that she couldn’t have my, my grandmother couldn’t have any more kids after she was born, it was just always my thought that it wasn’t fair to have a child be an only child, if there was a, there was an ability.
+Sometimes if, because of infertility or a lot of different reasons, that can’t happen.
+And so I was obstinate, I was not nearly as understanding as I could be.
 And we ignored this prior to marriage because it always caused a fight.
 It was she would cry then I would feel bad and I made this stupid assumption that okay, once the rings are on, we’re going to be able to work through this.
 And that’s a mistake.
-It, one of the, one of the worst mistakes that is so common that I see with, with couples, physician couples, you need to talk about things like, okay, I’m still in training.
+It, one of the, one of the worst mistakes that is so common that I see with couples, physician couples, you need to talk about things like, okay, I’m still in training.

-[00:36:08] But okay.
-I’m I’m I mean, residency I don’t think I want to stay here.
-Is that okay with you where I’m looking for a fellowship at this hospital that is on the other side of the country.
-Are you okay with going, because your family is here, you have a good relationship with your family.
+[00:36:08] But okay, I’m, I mean, residency I don’t think I want to stay here.
+Is that okay with you?
+Where I’m looking for a fellowship at this hospital that is on the other side of the country.
+Are you okay with going?
+Because your family is here, you have a good relationship with your family.
 Is this going to be a real problem if we move?
 How many kids do we want to have?
-Those are substantive things that need to be talked to uh, talk about head talk, but they’re not.
-And part of that issue is that premarital preparation is, is yeah, it’s just not what it should be.
+Those are substantive things that need to be talked to, uh, talked about ahead, but they’re not.
+And part of that issue is that premarital preparation is, yeah, it’s just not what it should be.
 It’s not encouraged.
 And what we end up seeing is marriages that had there been adequate preparation and a decision made to say, we defer too much here, we really shouldn’t be getting married.

 [00:37:16] Dr. George: Yes, definitely.
-But some things need not happen if there’s been out of preparation and CDC that so often just it’s it’s almost an epidemic that it seems so.
+But some things need not happen if there’s been a lot of preparation and that so often just it’s almost an epidemic that it seems so.

-[00:37:31] Dr. JB: So, do you guys find that a lot of physician they’re just, just not prepared for the rigors of physician law, married life.
-And is it just because of the, of no three natal council and prenatal, premarital counseling or is there more to it than that?
+[00:37:31] Dr. JB: So, do you guys find that a lot of physicians, they’re just, just not prepared for the rigors of physician married life and is it just because of the, you know, counseling and prenatal– premarital counseling, or is there more to it than that?

 [00:37:51] Vanessa: I think it’s more to it than that.
 The F the physicians that that’s an occupation, right.
 But it’s also, it’s also an identity.
 I mean, there it’s, it encapsulates a life and, but the reasons why folks get married and, the reason why they go to marriage is the same.
 It doesn’t differ.
 It’s not different with physicians.
 So it’s really about communicating what’s important to you, whether you’re a physician or not, their concepts are the same.